 Understanding the fundamentals of SEO is really important to a business that relies a lot on website traffic or one that wants to grow using web traffic.
-You can pay for pay-per-click (PPC) adverts on a search engine like Google or Bing, but this can be very costly and not very effective for many businesses.
+You can pay for pay-per-click (PPC) adverts on a search engine like Google (also known as Google Ads) or Bing, but this can be very costly and not very effective for many businesses.
 This is why many start-ups rely on good rankings in the organic search results to drive visitors to their website.
 This is a sensible, long-term and commercially viable strategy for most small businesses.

 Throughout the years, Google have penalised hundreds of small and very large businesses for trying to manipulate their algorithm that determines the rank order of websites on its search results.
 You only have to Google the words ‘Interflora SEO’ and you’ll be confronted by a list of articles about a large business getting it very wrong.
 This wasn’t an isolated incident, throughout my time working in digital marketing I’ve read countless articles and heard multiple stories of companies being wiped out due to them losing their search rankings on Google.
 Mainly due to them using outdated practices.
 Google launched a series of algorithm updates starting in 2011 known as Panda.
 This was a real shake up of the industry as it lowered the rank of weak, thin, low quality websites and improved the ranking of those who had rich, relevant content.
 This was the end of a lot of bad SEO practices.
 Since then, Google have gone on to make a lot more updates to Panda.
 You can keep an eye on the Panda updates (as well as lot of other algorithm updates) via the Google Blog.